 - Create a new section on the site targeting this keyword or the group of keywords

-- Make a section of your site or a web page more visible (Something that would help users to easier find it)
+- Make a section of your site or a web page more visible (Something that would help users to find it easily)

 Here are two major marketing tasks brand-focused keyword research can help you with:

 1. Plan on-site content (e.g. generate a FAQ section)